satish1650/Ultimate-RAG/README.md

 6. **Best Practices** - When and how to use each retriever effectively

 ## 29 Nov Day - 8 Exploring Langchain Part-3
+### Vector Stores Tutorial: Qdrant & Weaviate
+#### 🎯 Learning Objectives
+In this tutorial, you'll learn:
+- What vector stores are and why they're essential for RAG (Retrieval-Augmented Generation)
+- How to work with **Qdrant** (local, in-memory, and persistent storage)
+- How to work with **Weaviate** (Docker-based setup)
+- How to use **Ollama embeddings** for real semantic search
+- Metadata filtering with different vector store syntaxes
+- When to use each vector store based on your use case

 ### Notebook 10: RAG Evaluation with Ragas Framework
 #### 📚 What You'll Learn
 This notebook covers the complete lifecycle of building and evaluating a production-quality RAG system: